 Detox is often the first step in addiction treatment for people who are dependent on depressants.
 It involves 24-hour care from medical professionals who are trained to deal with substance use disorders.
 A detox may involve treatment with medications that can help alleviate withdrawal symptoms.
 Alcohol and benzodiazepine dependence may be treated with another benzodiazepine to help taper off the depressant drug.
 A detox may also involve other medications that can help alleviate specific symptoms or medical needs.

-In medical detox, you will also begin to go through therapies that are designed to address some of the underlying issues that are related to addiction.
+At a medical detox in New Jersey, you will also begin to go through therapies that are designed to address some of the underlying issues that are related to addiction.
 This may include social issues, mental health problems, and substance use issues.
 It’s common to go through individual and group therapy sessions.

 Inpatient and residential treatment also involve 24-hour care, but at a slightly less intensive level than medical detox.
 Inpatient treatment involves medically monitored care for people who require medical supervision to maintain their safety and sobriety.
 Inpatient services will also involve clinical treatment and therapies.
 Inpatient treatment may be helpful for people with physical, psychological, or social needs that need 24-hour supervision and help.